AlbaneCM/TripAdvisor_Sentiment_Predictions/README.md

 Through real-time guest reviews and a sophisticated algorithm, the platform alerts general managers about guests requiring immediate attention.
 The goal is to enable proactive measures to enhance satisfaction.
 This innovative tool, backed by an analysis of over 20,000 real guest reviews, also offers tailored recommendations for improvement upon implementation, aligning with the goal of turning [detractors](https://www.datasciencecentral.com/what-is-a-good-net-promoter-score-for-the-hotel-resort-industry/) into promoters.

-**The Task**

-Quickly and durably enhance guest satisfaction and improve online reputation
+**The Task:** Quickly and durably enhance guest satisfaction and improve online reputation

 **Objectives**